-The Directors are committed to maintaining the highest standards of corporate governance commensurate with the size, stage of development and financial status of the Group.
+The Directors are committed to maintaining a high standard of corporate governance commensurate with the size, stage of development and financial status of the Group.
 No specific corporate governance code is applied.

 The Board is responsible for the supervision and control of the Company and is accountable to the shareholders.
 The Board has reserved decision-making on a variety of matters, including determining strategy for the Group, reviewing and monitoring executive management performance and monitoring risks and controls.

-The Board currently has four Directors, comprising three executive Directors and one non-executive Director.
-The Board met formally on seven occasions during the year ended 31 December 2013.
-An agenda and supporting documentation was circulated in advance of each meeting.
+The Board currently has four Directors, comprising one executive Director and three non-executive Directors.
+The Board meets formally at least 6 times a year with an agenda and supporting documentation being circulated in advance of each meeting.
 All the Directors bring independent judgement to bear on issues affecting the Group and all have full and timely access to information necessary to enable them to discharge their duties.
 Non-executive Directors are not appointed for specific terms, with one third of Non-executive directors up for re-election each year and each new Director is subject to election at the next Annual General Meeting following the date of appointment.

 The following committees deal with the specific aspects of the Group affairs:

-Audit Committee: This Committee comprises one non-executive Director and one executive Director.
+Audit Committee: This Committee comprises two non-executive Directors.
 The external auditors have the opportunity to meet with members of the Audit Committee without executive management present at least once a year.
 The duties of the Committee include the review of the accounting principles, policies and practices adopted in preparing the financial statements, external compliance matters and the review of the Group’s financial results.

 Nominations Committee: Given the current size of the group a Nominations Committee is not considered necessary.
 The Board reserves to itself the process by which a new Director is appointed.

-Remuneration Committee: This Committee comprises one non-executive Director and one executive Director.
-This Committee determines the contract terms, remuneration and other benefits of the executive Directors, Chairman and non-executive Directors.
+Remuneration Committee: This Committee comprises two non-executive Directors.
+This Committee recommends to the Board the contract terms, remuneration and other benefits of the executive Directors, Chairman and non-executive Directors.
 Further details of the Group’s policies on remuneration, service contracts and compensation payments are given in the Remuneration Committee Report below.